 Engenderings is a blog about the role of gender in cultural, social and political life.
 It brings together a broad range of perspectives to engage with ideas about gender as it operates in local and global culture and society.
-At the core of Engenderings is the idea that gender is everywhere, shaping not only the way we move through the world – organising human bodies, sexualities, identities – but also the way we relate to the world and to each other, in thought and in action, from political representation to cultural production.
-Engenderings is about the inflections of gender in everyday life.
-The Engenderings blog is based at the LSE Gender Institute.
-It is interdisciplinary in approach and subject matter, with material originating from a range of fields including social and political science, cultural and media studies, literary criticism, arts, philosophy, environmental studies and technology.
-Engenderings is committed to an open and critical engagement that is responsive to different points of view and is invested in exploring gender as an analytical category.
+At the core of Engenderings is the idea that gender is everywhere and intersects with other analytical categories such as race, class, sexuality and disability, among others.
+It also shapes not only the way we move through the world – organising human bodies, sexualities, identities and the non-human – but also the way we relate to the world and to each other, in thought and in action, from political representation to cultural production.

 The Engenderings Editorial Collective:

 Alanah Mortlock is an ESRC funded Doctoral candidate at the London School of Economics, Department of Gender Studies.
 Her research looks at how academic and popular discourses of “transracialism” interact with theorisations of Blackness, engaging a critical lens invested in Black feminist and trans scholarships and politics.
 She is a member of the African-Caribbean Research Collective, and enjoys learning new languages, buying books, and knitting.